 It was either that or be subjected to precision orbital bombardment.
-That was a prospect that the admiral didn’t look forward to visiting upon other humans.
+That was a prospect that the admiral didn’t look forward to visiting upon other Humans.
 She also didn’t want to do it because she had no idea where it would end.
 If one side started doing it, the other side would respond in kind.
 Those kinds of tactics had the potential to escalate until people started bombing cities as well as military targets.
 The blood would run waist deep before anyone came to their senses or both sides literally drowned in the blood of civilians.

 The Allied fleet also managed to capture the vast local shipyards intact before the Human Federation ships could destroy them.
-Mineral caches as well as some freighters and warships were captured too.
+Mineral caches, as well as some freighters and warships, were captured too.
 Those same ships now had prize crews aboard them and were almost on their way back to the system’s many jump gates.

 Nancy looked back to the repeater plot from the communications station on the flag bridge.
-On it was a HFBC broadcast telling of how the Human Federation Space Force performed recently.
+On it was an HFBC broadcast telling of how the Human Federation Space Force performed recently.
 They even carried a statement from the admiral commanding the fleet that left the Mendus System which simply said, “I came through and I shall return.”
 Nancy wondered if Admiral Kimery, her former student, was aware that she was quoting the American general Douglas MacArthur.
 Moore had no doubt that Kimery knew that.

 Captain Brooks listened to the news broadcast, his expression becoming more and more amused the longer he listened.
-Cracking a smile he turned to his admiral, “Ma’am, from the way those guys sound they hit us so hard all they have to do is regroup, turn around, smash us, and march on Altair after that.
+Cracking a smile, he turned to his admiral, “Ma’am, from the way those guys sound they hit us so hard all they have to do is regroup, turn around, smash us, and march on Altair after that.
 The war will be over in days, not months or years.
 What was it they once said, ‘You will be home before the leaves fall from the trees’?
 I’ve heard some bullshit from newsies in my time but this has to be the worst.
 If they try something that foolish so soon we’ll give them another good lick.
 And maybe another one after that for good measure.”

 Nancy glanced up at him, “We may and we probably would.
 But how much would that next lick you speak of cost us, captain?
 If they develop a counter to the virus it’s back to slugging matches.
 I don’t like slugging matches and we don’t need pyrrhic victories.
 We need to be better than them.”